rust-lang/book/src/ch03-02-data-types.md

 #### The Tuple Type

-A tuple is a general way of grouping together some number of other values with a variety of types into one compound type.
+A tuple is a general way of grouping together a number of values with a variety of types into one compound type.
 Tuples have a fixed length: once declared, they cannot grow or shrink in size.

 We create a tuple by writing a comma-separated list of values inside parentheses.
 Each position in the tuple has a type, and the types of the